Robochu/autoexec/README.md

 To practice nade lineups, wallbangs, and skill jumps, go to `Play` &rarr;
-`Practice` &rarr; `Competitive`, choose the desired map, click `Go`, wait for the map to load and type `practice` or `sp` in the console.
+`Practice` &rarr; `Competitive`, choose the desired map, click `Go`, wait for the map to load and type `practice` or `sep` in the console.
 After one second, the match should restart and the config should be ready.

 ### Binds